-Cryptocurrency traders with limited Bitcoin or altcoins available can use margin trading to multiply the size of their trading account.
+Cryptocurrency traders can use margin trading to multiply the size of their trading account.

-To better grasp what margin trading is and how it differs from regular trading, we need to first understand what is meant by the terms margin loan, trade leverage, and liquidation price.
+To better grasp what margin trading is and how it differs from regular trading, we need to first understand what is meant by the terms trade leverage and liquidation price.

 The liquidation price is the price level that protects the broker from losing any of the money that was lent to the trader in a losing position.
-This typically contains a pre-calculated interest rate for the loan along with the trading fees.
+If an asset reaches the trader’s liquidation price, the entire balance (in the example above, 0.2 BTC) is lost.

 Bitcoin and Crypto Margin Exchanges Compared